 A gas fireplace with a wide range of turndown is always preferred.
 Gas fireplaces that can turndown to 70% of full load to 20% of full load are available now.

 Gas fireplaces fitted with automatic thermosets are also available.
 This will automatically adjust the firing rate and keeps the room at constant temperature levels.
 These are extremely energy efficient.

 Additional Features to Consider

 There are some additional features you would like to have in your gas fireplace.
-These features improves the functionality as well as the appearance of a your fireplace, making it the best for your purposes.
+These features improve the functionality as well as the appearance of your fireplace, making it the best for your purposes.

-Normally, a pilot light is used to ignite the gas fireplace and it runs continuously.
+Normally, pilot light is used to ignite the gas fireplace and it runs continuously.
 This consumes a lot of energy.
-Instead you can go for an electronic ignition which does not require continuous ignition which would save around $10 monthly.
+Instead, you can go for an electronic ignition that does not require continuous ignition which would save around $10 monthly.